GreyCorbel/azure-automation-devops-integration/Helpers/HybridWorkerModuleSync/README.md

     "AutoCompile":  true
 }
 ```
-4) Switch task parameter 'helperHybridWorkerModuleSync' of your Automation Account to true and set path to Manage-Modules.ps1 script if you move it outside of Helpers\HybridWorkerModulesSync folder.
-All others related variables are these:
+4) Switch task parameter 'helperHybridWorkerModuleSync' of your Automation Account to true.
+All related variables inside Manage-AutomationAccount.ps1 are these:

 ```POwershell
 if($helperHybridWorkerModuleSync)